 Printed Reports R.I.P. = Resist Impulse to Print

 All businesses rely on reports to tell them how they’re doing.
 However, if your business has a unified single database you don’t need as many printed reports as you might think.
 You have access to the power of “Live Data”.
-Live Data is real-time information that is relevant, has context with printed_vs_live_dataother decision making information and comes from a trusted source.
+Live Data is real-time information that is relevant, has context with other decision making information and comes from a trusted source.
 Resist the impulse to print before you ask for a report.

 In over two decades of implementing software, during the process of a customer learning our system, we inevitably are asked for a list of the “Reports” we provide.
 Quite often gaps are identified in the process; a manager absolutely needs this key report or they can’t do their job.
 Most of the time this is typically a spreadsheet that compiles information from one data source to another.
 Great amounts of effort can go into making and keeping this spreadsheet up-to-date and distributing printed copies for other stakeholders.